AdobeDocs/app-builder/src/pages/resources/ci-cd/index.md

 We recommend to go through the [App Builder CI/CD documentation](../../guides/deployment/ci_cd_for_firefly_apps.md) to learn more about the architectural details.

-This codelab will show you how to create a CI/CD worflow for a stage and production environment using [Github actions](https://github.com/features/actions) within a App Builder App.
+This codelab will show you how to create a CI/CD worflow for a stage and production environment using [Github actions](https://github.com/features/actions) within an App Builder App.

 For that, we'll use the default bootstrapped App Builder project provided via the [CLI](https://github.com/adobe/aio-cli) which provides a sample CI/CD workflow out-of-the-box.